kavish-s/Online-Student-Portal/README.md

-├── images/             # Contains all logos and images used in the application │   └── [list of images] # Specific images used in the application ├── README.md           # Documentation for the project └── LICENSE.txt         # License for the project
+├── images/             # Contains all logos and images used in the application │   └── [list of images] # Specific images used in the application ├── README.md           # Documentation for the project └── LICENSE             # License for the project
 ```

 ## Page Functionalities